How does a Border Collie Rottweiler mix compare to his much-loved parent breeds?

 Sampson, J. How the Kennel Club is tackling inherited disorders in the United Kingdom, The Veterinary Journal, 2011

-Van der Borg, J. et. al. Behavioural testing based breeding policy reduces the prevalence of fear and aggression related behaviour in Rottweilers, Applied Animal Behavior Science, 2017
+Van der Borg, J. et. al. Behavioral testing based breeding policy reduces the prevalence of fear and aggression related behavior in Rottweilers, Applied Animal Behavior Science, 2017

 Vilboux, T. Et.al.
 Progressive Retinal Atrophy in the Border Collie: a new XLPRA BMC Veterinary Research, 2008